AtharSayed/Intellitube/Readme.md

 The entire AI pipeline runs locally using open‑source models (**Faster‑Whisper**, **Mistral**, **HuggingFace Transformers**), making IntelliTube suitable for research, education, and enterprise use cases where data privacy matters.

----

-## 🔍 What It Does

-Give it any YouTube URL, and it will:

-1. Extract and transcribe the video audio using `fast_transcriber` (Faster Whisper).
-2. Summarize the transcription using `summarizer` powered by Mistral running locally via Ollama.
-3. Answers any question related to the video content by using local powered LLM.
-4. Scrapes Youtube Comment, translate non English comments to English, and performs sentiment analysis.
-5. Breaks down positive, neutral, and negative audience reactions for deep, real-time insight.
-6. Provides a secure and intuitive **login and sign-up experience** for user management.
-7. Displays all analysis results within a beautiful, clean, and concise **custom web interface**.
-8. Provide a proper report with timestamp for download and document purpose of the entire process
-9. Transcript correction using local Mistral via Ollama to fix transcription errors.
-10. Integrated a sentiment analysis dashboard using Streamlit with 10+ visuals and detailed insights from comments.

----

 ## ✨ Features